 If you suspect that your computer may be sending automated queries for any reason, this article will help you eliminate the most probable causes.

 Usually, when an installed software application is the cause, it will be through deliberate intention from the person who installed it.

 What is an automated query?

-An automated query is a request that is sent to a computer, server, an application, or any other device but typically generated from software like a daemon, processes or services, malware, viruses, or ordinary computer software.
+An automated query is a request that is sent to a computer, server, an application, or any other device but is typically generated from software like a daemon, processes or services, malware, viruses, or ordinary computer software.

 Steps to stop automated queries being sent from your computer